QTIM-Lab/MedICI-Challenge-Bundles/aks_MedNIST_bundle/README/README.md

 Zip up your inference model, Dockerfile and code into a *.zip file and upload to the platform:

+## Linux and MacOS
+You can use this sample bash code to zip up their submission:
 ```
 zip -j mednist_docker_image_inference.zip \
     docker_code_inference/Dockerfile